SnesFX/Utopia-Decomp/README.md

 * [Github Desktop](https://desktop.github.com/) - USE THIS TO DOWNLOAD/CLONE BECAUSE OF GIT LFS STUFF

-* If the Above doesn't work use [This](https://bitbucket.org/ty_1991/utopia-decomp/src/main/) instead.
+* If the Above doesn't work use [This](https://www.mediafire.com/file/8b5phxhdbs21y37/Utopia+Decomp+Backup.zip/file) instead.
+MAKE SURE TO READ THE README.

 * [Unity Hub](https://unity.com/download)